Oded Golan: Controversy

-The documentary film The History Merchants alleged Golan (working with a team of people, including an expert in ancient semitic languages and an artisan) had produced a number of forged artifacts for sale on the religious antiquities market.
+The documentary film The History Merchants alleged Golan (working with a team of people, including an expert in ancient semitic languages and an artisan) had produced forged artifacts for sale on the religious antiquities market.
 In 2004, Horizon aired King Solomon's Tablet of Stone on the BBC.
 This program included allegations of forgery and fraudulent activity by Golan.

-On December 29, 2004, Golan was indicted in an Israeli court along with three antiquities dealers; Robert Deutsch, one of Israel’s most important licensed antiquities dealer and an inscriptions expert who has lectured at the University of Haifa; dealer and conservator Refael Braun; and dealer Shlomo Cohen; Faiz al-Amla, a Palestinian dealer from the village of Beit Ula in the Hebron Hills was charged with trading in antiquities without a license.
+On December 29, 2004, Golan was indicted in an Israeli court along with three antiquities dealers; Robert Deutsch, one of Israel’s leading antiquities dealers and an inscriptions expert who has lectured at the University of Haifa; dealer and conservator Refael Braun; and dealer Shlomo Cohen; Faiz al-Amla, a Palestinian dealer from the village of Beit Ula in the Hebron Hills was charged with trading in antiquities without a license.
 Early in the trial, charges were dropped against Braun and Cohen, leaving Golan and Deutsch as the only defendants.

-Golan denied any involvement in forgery and argued that he had purchased the inscriptions from licensed antiquities dealers.
-In the trial, Golan presented evidence that proved that he had purchased the James Ossuary in 1976 and the Jehoash Table in 1999.
+Golan denied any involvement in forgery and argued that the inscriptions were purchased from licensed antiquities dealers.
+He presented evidence that he had purchased the James Ossuary in 1976 and the Jehoash Table in 1999.
 Golan stated that to the best of his understanding and judgment, these are authentic ancient inscriptions.

 Court ruling and acquittal

-In a trial that lasted almost eight years (2004-2012), the District Court of Jerusalem heard testimony relating to the authenticity of the inscriptions on the James Ossuary and the Jehoash Tablet from over 50 experts from a wide range of fields, who examined the inscriptions and submitted dozens of scientific reports, and 70 other witnesses including antiquities dealers and well-known collectors.
+In a trial that lasted almost eight years (2004–2012), the District Court of Jerusalem heard testimony relating to the authenticity of the inscriptions on the James Ossuary and the Jehoash Tablet from over 50 experts from a wide range of fields, who examined the inscriptions and submitted dozens of scientific reports, and 70 other witnesses including antiquities dealers and well-known collectors.
 Trial transcripts covered over 12,000 pages, and the court ruling was 438 pages long.

-Trial aftermath

-The IAA announced that they accept the court’s ruling.
+The IAA announced that they accepted the court's ruling.
 The State accepted the main decision of the District Court and did not appeal against the judgment.
 After the judgment, the State moved to confiscate the James Ossuary and the Jehoash Tablet for the State Treasury, arguing that these items may well be of enormous historic, religious and archeological significance and therefore should not remain in private hands.
 The District Court and the Supreme Court denied this motion and ordered the State to return to Golan all the antiquities that had been taken from him.
 The James Ossuary and the Jehoash Tablet, as well as hundreds of other antiquities, were returned to Golan in late 2013.